xvik/gradle-use-python-plugin/README.md

 #### PipInstallTask

-Default pip installation task is registered as `pipInstall' and used to install modules, declared in global configuration.
+Default pip installation task is registered as `pipInstall` and used to install modules, declared in global configuration.
 Custom task(s) may be used, if required:

 ```groovy